-How vandalism and trespass cause delays - and what the industry doing to reduce them
+How trespass and vandalism cause delays - and what the industry is doing to reduce them

 Certain parts of the railway are open to the public - including stations, underpasses and level crossings - but you will be trespassing if you go on to the tracks, embankments or any other area for any reason at any time.

-When somebody is spotted trespassing all trains are stopped in the vicinity to ensure the safety of the passengers, train crew and the trespasser.
-This not only delays nearby trains, it can also have a knock on effect on trains across the network.
+When somebody is spotted trespassing, all trains in the vicinity are stopped to ensure the safety of the passengers, train crew and the trespasser.
+This not only delays nearby trains, but can also have a knock-on effect on trains across the network.

 What the industry is doing to reduce trespass and vandalism

 - Working hard to make more people aware of the dangers of the railway, particularly in trespassing hotspots

 - Network Rail regional teams have joined forces with train companies to create action plans to reduce trespass and vandalism in local hotspots